 Putting stress on the last syllable of Contest indicates that you are arguing whereas putting the emphasis on the first syllable and pronouncing it with more of an ”a” than ”o” sound indicates that there is competition.

 Close with more of a ”z” than an ”s” sound means to shut a door, window, or any opening.
 When the word is pronounced with an ”s” sound and silent ”e,” its means near.

 When you pronounce the word Wound as woond, it means an injury.
 But if you say wownd, you mean that you coil or wrap up something, such as a rope or a bandage.

 Some English words have several dissimilar meanings.
-For example, the word Course could be a series of meetings or lessons, series of developments, actions or events, line of orientation or flow, mode of action, a route, and a part of a meal or a masonry layer.
+For example, the word Course could be a series of meetings or lessons, a series of developments, actions or events, a line of orientation or flow, a mode of action, a route, and a part of a meal or a masonry layer.